Skip to main content

 The epigenetic biomarkers we’ve discovered in saliva through our NIH funded research may hold the key to early detection for many neurological conditions.

-Clarifi Dx combines the analytical power of next-generation sequencing and artificial intelligence, with the rich, biological medium of saliva to develop novel diagnostic tools for the detection of autism spectrum disorder, mTBI, and Parkinson’s disease.
+Clarifi Dx combines the analytical power of Next-Generation Sequencing (NGS) and Artificial Intelligence (AI), with the rich, biological medium of saliva to develop novel diagnostic tools for the detection of autism spectrum disorder, mTBI, and Parkinson’s disease.

-Quadrant Laboratories’ unique bioinformatics platform and CLIA-certified Laboratories facilitate the development and validation of Laboratory Developed Tests (LDTs) to turn novel discoveries into clinically available solutions.
+Quadrant Biosciences’ unique bioinformatics platform and CLIA-certified laboratories facilitate the development and validation of clinical assays to turn novel discoveries into commercially available solutions.

 ASD